Cathedral of Christ the King (Atlanta): Construction of the co-cathedral

 Having secured a majority of the money needed for the projects, the church selected the architectural firm of Henry D. Dagit and Sons to design the new building, with Henry D. Dagit Jr. serving as the project's main architect.
 The firm was based in Philadelphia, where Bishop O'Hara had stationed prior to his relocation to Savannah, and had designed over 100 churches in the area, including the St. Francis de Sales Roman Catholic Church.
 Moylan made several suggestions to the architects regarding the design of the building, and based on this, the firm decided that the church would be similar to the Chapel of the Immaculate Conception at Rosemont College, which the firm had constructed several years prior.
 For the Atlanta project, they used many of the same materials and hired the same craftspeople who had worked on the chapel.

 The construction of the building was undertaken by Griffin Construction Company, one of the oldest construction firms in the state, whose work in the city had also included The Temple.
-The building's stained glass was made by Henry Lee Willet of Willet Studios, which was also based in Philadelphia.
-However, due to funding and issues arising from World War II, the last stained-glass window would not be installed until 1952.
+The building's stained glass was made by Henry Lee Willet of Willet Stained Glass Studios, which was based in Philadelphia at the time.
+However, due to funding and issues arising from World War II, the last stained glass window would not be installed until 1952.

 On October 31, 1937, during the Feast of Christ the King, the cornerstone for the co-cathedral was laid in a ceremony that included a blessing from O'Hara.
 The following month, on November 4, O'Hara presided over the first mass to be conducted on the construction site, attracting about 400 people.